 Moreover, particularly noteworthy is the ruling notified to Aena on 29 October 2014 and delivered by the High Court of Justice in Madrid (TSJ) on 1 October, in Ordinary Procedure 1/2011, recognised the right for the revaluation of a number of properties acquired for the extension of the Adolfo-Suárez Madrid-Barajas Airport, along with two other similar procedures, resulted in the addition of land amounting to 758,605 thousand euros (see Note 23).
 This ruling has resulted in a total allocation of 925,556 thousand euros in said year to the provision for expropriations and expropriation default interest, of which 758,605 thousand euros corresponded to fair-price differences (396,400 thousand euros alone for the aforementioned Procedure 1/2011, the remainder of the amount corresponding to other procedures relating to the above: Procedure 66/2011 with an amount set aside of 351,403 thousand euros, and Procedure 427/2011 accounting for 10,802 thousand euros), as a result of increased land values, and 166,951 thousand euros relating to late-payment interest accrued up to 31 December 2014, which was offset by default interest on the expropriations.
-During 2015, an additional 26,618 thousand additional euros have been accrued by default interest arising from these proceedings amounts to 952,174 thousand euros as of 31 December 2015.
+During 2015, an additional 26,618 thousand additional euros have been accrued by default interest up to a total for this item of 193,569 thousand euros, so that the total provision for fair values and default interest arising from these proceedings amounts to 952,174 thousand euros as of 31 December 2015.